 My recommendation for first-time buyers

-I teach students on 4-, 5-, and 6-string basses, and lessons adapt to the instrument you already own — bring whatever is in the case.
+I teach students on 4-, 5-, and 6-string basses, and lessons adapt to the instrument you already own, so bring whatever is in the case.
 If you want guidance on right-hand technique for string crossing, right-hand form choices and left-hand string-to-string movement become more important as string count goes up, and slap technique has its own adjustments on 5- and 6-string instruments.
 Right- and left-hand technique is one of the fundamentals I teach, whether you play a 4-, 5-, or 6-string.
 If you want personalized help choosing or getting comfortable on your instrument, online bass lessons via Zoom are available.